industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 Finally click **Deploy**.

 After deployment finishes, data points will be available for OPC UA clients.
 You can use UE Expert or second IED to test is it working.
-On second IED, data is obtained via SIMATIC S7 Connector (OPC-UA Connector) as it is described previously.
+On second IED, data is obtained via SIMATIC S7 Connector (OPC UA Connector) as it is described previously.

 ![UA_Expert.png](graphics/UA_Expert.png)